Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 Of course, you will still have to satisfy your academic requirements while making time for your social activities.

-Try to set reasonable goals each day to complete so that you never become overwhelmed by the amount of things you need to do.
-By setting aside some hours every day to prepare for your next seminars and essays, you’ll reduce the chance of having a last minute stress which is never much fun.
+Try to set reasonable goals each day so that you never become overwhelmed by the amount of things you need to do.
+By setting aside some hours every day to prepare for your upcoming seminars and essays, you’ll reduce the chance of having a last-minute panic – which is never much fun.

-First year is a good time to test what your perfect work/life balance is, so don’t worry if it takes a bit of time to figure out what works for you.
+Your first year at university is a good time to test what your perfect work/life balance is, so don’t worry if it takes a bit of time to figure out what works for you.

 University is a challenging time for many but it can also be a great opportunity to try out new things and make new friends.